rongallant/meta-collections/readme.txt

 * Added field type: Vimeo API field which enables users to add vimeo video with a single video id.
 * Added field type: radio-buttons field.

+= 2.0. =
+* Wordpress 3.8 compatible (not tested yet on downwards compatibility)
+* Fixed compatibility issues with Wordpress 3.8
+* Fixed google maps, javascript loads without a specific api key
+* Added local javascript libraries instead of using my own.
+* Fixed numerous bugs
+* Bug drag and drop function in the user interface edit screen
+* missing collections.css
+* added renewed custom vimeo field. communicates trought the Vimeo Api

+= 2.0.1 =
+* Added the Openlayer field with lots of options.
+Possibility to add multiple point on a map, use all google maps layers
+* Fixed numerous bugs
+* Removed unnecessary field options.
+* Added more structure in folders.
+* Change the loading of javascript files.
+They only load when the have to now.

 == Upgrade Notice ==